oliviawestmacottssw/SSW.Rules.Content/rules/schema---do-you-create-primary-key-on-your-tables/rule.md

 **Legacy:**

-Especially, when you have a client like Access, it would help you to avoid the problems.
+Especially, when you have a client like Access, it would help you to avoid the problems.​​